maggiemamun/roadchecker-service/README.md

 # TFL Road service

 This is a Spring based Rest API integrated with Tfl Unified API to provide the road status .
-This API takes in a road Id from the user, retrieves the roadstatus from TFL road service API and then returns the road status in the response .
+This API takes in a roadId from the user, retrieves the roadstatus from TFL road service API and then returns the road status in the response .

 ## Technology Used
 Java 8, Springboot 2.3.Release,  Junit 5, Maven 3.9.5, Git, Intellij